The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Joseph Sargent.
 Perf.
 Stephanie Zimbalist, Pamela Reed, George Grizzard, Patricia Neal.
 Hallmark Hall of Fame, 1990.
 Based on the book Father’s Arcane Daughter by E. L. Konigsburg.

-Synopsis: This Emmy-winning TV movie focuses on a mysterious white woman (Stephanie Zimbalist) who claims to be a rich man’s daughter, Caroline Carmichael, long presumed to have been killed in a plane crash fourteen years earlier.
+Synopsis: This Emmy-winning TV movie focuses on a mysterious woman (Stephanie Zimbalist) who claims to be a rich man’s daughter, Caroline Carmichael, long presumed to have been killed in a plane crash fourteen years earlier.
 Is she really Caroline?
 The film explores that question, but goes to some unexpected places, including the education of handicapped children.
 Caroline’s younger half-brother Winston goes to the public library in one scene to look up old newspaper articles about the plane crash.

 Role Call: Laura Whyte as Librarian — Information Provider